mpv-player/mpv/DOCS/man/options.rst

         DTS-HD decoding via FFmpeg's new DCA decoder (based on libdcadec).

-        Nevertheless there are some cases in which it must be activated for correct playback, such as 3D audio formats like Dolby Atmos or Auro-3D.
+        Nevertheless there are some cases in which it must be activated for correct playback, such as 3D audio formats like Dolby Atmos or DTS:X.

 ``--ad=<decoder1,decoder2,...[-]>``
     Specify a priority list of audio decoders to be used, according to their